Family on the Camino: Onward, Backward by Bennett Voyles

 5. In your own words, why would our audience enjoy your book?

-Second, I spent a lot more time researching this book than most Camino writers, even most guidebooks.
-If you want to learn what really happened along the Way – and how the Way came to be in the first place – my book is one of the few that actually tries to go into it.
+Second, I spent much more time researching this book than most Camino writers, even guidebooks.
+If you want to learn what really happened along the Way—and how the Way came to be in the first place—my book is one of the few that actually tries to explain it.

 Camino de Santiago Routes

-If you would like to read more or purchase Bennett’s book on Amazon click here.
+If you want to read more or purchase Bennett’s book on Amazon, click here.

 contact-us-button-2017